Health Insurance

 9. Preventive Care

-Preventive health care is another type of care that your insurance company should cover.
-Preventive health care services can be provided before a problem becomes a medical condition or illness.
-Preventive care includes physical exams, dental and vision exams, and cancer screenings.
-Under the ACA, most ACA-compliant health plans must cover a set of preventive services at no cost to the patient, meaning no copay or coinsurance even if you have not met your deductible.
+Preventive care is another service category that health plans are required to cover.
+These services address potential problems before they develop into a medical condition or illness, physical exams, dental and vision exams, and cancer screenings all fall under this umbrella.
+Under the ACA, most ACA-compliant health plans must cover a set of preventive services at no cost to the patient, meaning no copay or coinsurance even before a deductible is met.
 These services are based on recommendations from the U.S. Preventive Services Task Force (USPSTF), the Advisory Committee on Immunization Practices (ACIP), and the Health Resources and Services Administration (HRSA).
-Your plan should cover all these services as needed and keep your premiums low.
+Regular screenings catch conditions like hypertension, diabetes, and certain cancers early, which tends to produce better outcomes and lower treatment costs than catching them late.
+Plans that fully fund preventive care often spend less on catastrophic claims as a result, according to research cited by the Centers for Medicare and Medicaid Services (CMS).

 10. Affordable Care Act